-Creating a new menu
+3.15.3 Creating a new menu

 Elgg provides multiple different menus by default.
 Sometimes you may however need some menu items that don't fit in any of the existing menus.
-If this is the case, you can create your very own menu with the elgg\view\menu() function.
+If this is the case, you can create your very own menu with the elgg_view_menu() function.
 You must call the function from the view, where you want to menu to be displayed.

-Example: Display a menu called "my\menu" that displays it's menu items in alphapetical order:
+Example: Display a menu called "my_menu" that displays it's menu items in alphapetical order:

 '''

 // in a resource view

-echo elgg_view_menu('my_menu', array('sort_by' => 'text'));
+echo elgg_view_menu('my_menu', array('sort_by' => 'title'));

 '''